 The best vegan desserts are the ones no one would even guess are made without dairy and eggs, and these sugar cookies fit the bill!
 Just like Grandma's, these little gems are deliciously soft and sweet — even without the icing!
 But at 68 calories per adorable cookie, it sure beats the 192-calorie-cookies that are traditionally made with butter, milk, and eggs.

 This dough rolls out smoothly, the cookie cutter never sticks to the dough, and the shapes come out perfectly — no crumbling whatsoever.
+The icing is incredibly easy to make, too.

 I used store-bought flaxmeal, but if you don't like seeing bits of flax in your cookies, grind your own flaxseed.
 Since icing covers the cookies, I didn't mind.